 Document name Equalities Information and Objectives Statement

-Date approved
+Date approved February 2024 Update

-Date issued
+Date issued March 2024

-Date of review
+Date of review January 2025

-Approved by

 Equalities Statement and Objectives

 Introduction

 L.E.A.D.
 Academy Trust is committed to ensuring that its academies and central team have due regard to equality in all of its actions, in both its employment and dealings with staff, as well as its education provision.